JOB SEEKERS HELP

 Spell check and ensure that it is in the correct language version.

-List your Achievements, as well as, your Key
+List your Achievements as well as your Key Responsibilities.

 Research different styles of résumés.
 Investing a few dollars in a

-Don’t use an obscure font, which is difficult to read, or too many fonts
+Don’t use an obscure font that is difficult to read, or too many fonts

 transmit more successfully electronically.